Biodiesel: Carbonyl emissions

 When considering the emissions from fossil fuel and biofuel use, research typically focuses on major pollutants such as hydrocarbons.
 It is generally recognized that using biodiesel in place of diesel results in a substantial reduction in regulated gas emissions, but there has been a lack of information in research literature about the non-regulated compounds which also play a role in air pollution.
 One study focused on the emissions of non-criteria carbonyl compounds from the burning of pure diesel and biodiesel blends in heavy-duty diesel engines.
 The results found that carbonyl emissions of formaldehyde, acetaldehyde, acrolein, acetone, propionaldehyde and butyraldehyde, were higher in biodiesel mixtures than emissions from pure diesel.
 Biodiesel use results in higher carbonyl emissions but lower total hydrocarbon emissions, which may be better as an alternative fuel source.
 Other studies have been done which conflict with these results, but comparisons are difficult to make due to various factors that differ between studies (such as types of fuel and engines used).
 In a paper which compared 12 research articles on carbonyl emissions from biodiesel fuel use, it found that 8 of the papers reported increased carbonyl compound emissions while 4 showed the opposite.
 This is evidence that there is still much research required on these compounds.

 Mechanical concerns

 Engine wear

 Lubricity of fuel plays an important role in wear that occurs in an engine.
 A diesel engine relies on its fuel to provide lubricity for the metal components that are constantly in contact with each other.
 Biodiesel is a much better lubricant compared with fossil petroleum diesel due to the presence of esters.
 Tests have shown that the addition of a small amount of biodiesel to diesel can significantly increase the lubricity of the fuel in short term.
-However, over a longer period of time (2–4 years), studies show that biodiesel loses its lubricity.
-This could be because of enhanced corrosion over time due to oxidation of the unsaturated molecules or increased water content in biodiesel from moisture absorption.